BugSwarm/bugswarm/README.md

     ./provision.sh
     ```

-   > The `provision.sh` will provision the environment to utilize the BugSwarm pipeline
+    This will provision the environment to use the BugSwarm pipeline.
+    If you only want to produce GitHub Actions artifacts, you can use the `--github-actions-only` switch to skip installing the extra components needed to produce TravisCI artifacts.

+    ```console
+    ./provision.sh --github-actions-only
+    ```

 ## Miner